symeonp/forty-jekyll-theme/_posts/2017-09-17-fuzzing-winafl.md

    <description>An in-depth look at creating applications with
    XML.</description>
 ```
-As you can see, if we provide some garbage either the xml version or the encoding, we will get the above crash.
+As you can see, if we provide some garbage either on the xml version or the encoding, we will get the above crash.
 Mitja also minimised the case as seen below:

 ```